 I had been afraid that he would blow the gaff, but he held firm and moved on to a less controversial question instead.

-“So,” he said, “I guess you’re planning on staying in the area here, at least for a while?”
+“So,” he said, “I gather you’re planning on staying in the area here, at least for a while?”

 “We’re witnesses in a murder trial, or we will be.
 It seems that we won’t be prosecuted for entering Mr. Baxter’s house without permission, but it was made clear to us that we are expected to be available when we’re needed.”